ibm-cloud-docs/openwhisk/activity_tracker.md

 **Getting the unique ID of a request**

-Each action that you perform on an {{site.data.keyword.openwhisk_short}} namespace resource has a unique ID.
+Each action that you perform on a {{site.data.keyword.openwhisk_short}} namespace resource has a unique ID.

 To find the unique ID of a request, look at the `requestData.requestId` value that is set in the `requestData` field.